-The Georgia Department of Education (GaDOE) is required to ensure the educational stability of children in foster care.
+The Georgia Department of Education (Department) is required to ensure the educational stability of children in foster care.
 (ESEA section 1111(g)(1)(E)).
-In coordination with state and tribal child welfare agencies, GaDOE must ensure that its LEAs implement the Title I educational stability requirements for children in foster care.
+In coordination with state and tribal child welfare agencies, the Department must ensure that its LEAs implement the Title I educational stability requirements for children in foster care.

 Additionally, the SEA must conduct regular monitoring and oversight to guarantee appropriate implementation of these provisions at the local level.
 (See 2 C.F.R. §§ 200.331(d), 200.328(a); 34 C.F.R. § 76.770).

-On the state level, the Georgia Department of Human Services (DHS), which houses the Division of Family and Children Services (DFCS) periodically sends a list of children in foster care that are flagged in the GaDOE's student information system for information sharing and reporting purposes.
-On the local level, LEAs are now able to retrieve a list of children in foster care to better identify and provide services.
-LEAs are to collaborate with their local child welfare agencies and may periodically receive information directly from foster parents, Court Appointed Special Advocates (CASA), DFCS case workers or Education Support Monitors (ESM), within the Educational Programming, Assessment and Consultation (EPAC) unit of DFCS.
+On the state level, the Georgia Department of Human Services (DHS), which houses the Division of Family and Children Services (DFCS) periodically sends a list of children in foster care that are flagged in the Department's student information system for information sharing and reporting purposes; however, on the local level, LEAs will be notified directly by foster parents, Court Appointed Special Advocates (CASA), DFCS case workers or Education Support Monitors (ESM), within the Educational Programming, Assessment and Consultation (EPAC) unit of DFCS.
 Once identified, LEAs must implement its plan to ensure educational stability for children in care.
 For the best interest of the children in care, LEAs should follow all mandated regulations under FERPA and keep the status of these children confidential.
-As a result, GaDOE requires all LEAs, including virtual schools and charter schools that function as an LEA, to complete a Foster Care Transportation Plan.
-The plan is completed in addition to the development and implementation of written transportation procedures and the identification of a foster care point of contact.
+As a result, the Department requires all LEAs, including virtual schools and charter schools that function as an LEA, to complete a Foster Care Transportation Plan.
+The plan is completed in addition to the development and implementation of written transportation procedures and the identification of a Foster Care Point of Contact.